 How do I apply for a counseling practicum at the Center?

-Applications are available in 214 Wilder Tower or on request from the Practicum Coordinator.
+Applications are available in 214 Wilder Tower or on this website.

 Our new Relaxation Zone is available to students Monday-Friday.
 It is a place for

 students to relax and unwind.
 We offer reclining massage chairs, a biofeedback computer

 station, and individual and small group instruction (“Wellness Breaks”) on a variety